 Sue Harrington, Stuart Brookes (2008) Anglo-Saxon Kent Electronic Database (ASKED) [data-set].
 York: Archaeology Data Service [distributor] (doi:10.5284/1000069)

-ASKED is the pilot database for a much larger corpus of material being gathered for the 'Beyond the Tribal Hidage Project' - a Leverhulme funded research project undertaken at UCL Institute of Archaeology, by Director Dr Martin Welch and Research Assistant Dr Sue Harrington.
-It is intended that this will be deposited with the Archaeology Data Service in late 2009 and will retain the same format as ASKED.
-We would greatly value your feedback on any areas of the pilot database, but particularly in response to the following questions:
+ASKED, the Anglo-Saxon Kent Electronic Database was built collaboratively by Stuart Brookes and Sue Harrington to facilitate our respective PhD researches at UCL Institute of Archaeology, from 1998-2000.
+A pared down version of its content is presented here, in order for it to act as the pilot database for a much larger corpus of material currently being gathered under the aegis of the 'Beyond the Tribal Hidage Project' - a Leverhulme funded research project undertaken at UCL Institute of Archaeology by director Martin Welch and research assistant Sue Harrington.
+It is intended that this new dataset will be deposited with the Archaeology Data Service in late 2009, retaining the same format as this version of ASKED.